Contact Information

 Mirrorless camera

-These cameras remove the mirror mechanism found in DSLRs, resulting in a smaller and lighter body, without compromising on image quality.
+These cameras remove the mirror mechanism found in DSLRs, resulting in a smaller and lighter body without compromising image quality.

 2.2 Controls and Buttons